ekaterinabutyugina/my_app/README.md

 3) Deploy the app to the Streamlit Cloud
 -----------------------------

-- Log in to Streamlit with your Github account `here <https://share.streamlit.io/>`.
+- Log in to Streamlit with your Github account [here](https://share.streamlit.io/).

 - Click on the button ``New app`` and enter the repository name, branch and main file path (to your app.py file).